koush/docs.scrypted.app/scrypted-nvr/hardware-acceleration.md

 Scrypted NVR can leverage the neural cores on the new Apple Silicon chips using the `CoreML Plugin`.
 Incredible performance at low power.
 Installing the [Scrypted Desktop App](/desktop-application) is recommended on Mac.

-## WebGPU: Nvidia and AMD
+## NVIDIA and AMD

-The [Scrypted Desktop App](/desktop-application) can utilize the discrete and integrated GPUs for accelerated transcoding, moiton, and object detection.
+The [Scrypted Desktop App](/desktop-application) can utilize discrete and integrated GPUs for accelerated transcoding, moiton, and object detection.

 ## Google Coral